 each block of Bob Eberle’s original methodology was converted into a divergence kit, generating the seven kits in the list below.

-- put to another use
+- another use